Timiku/script-coverage-ai/README.md

 With access larger context models (GPT4-32k, Claude-100k), submitting entire feature-length screenplays would be possible.

 I have no coding experience prior to this project.
 Created with 90% ChatGPT code.

+==Install and Run==

+Python 3.10 required.

+Windows: Use run.bat to install and run.
+Mac and Linux: Use run.sh to install and run.